Table of Contents

 • If the content in Zendesk is in a draft state, the title of the content will have a badge like this:

-• An Updated at field holding the date of the last update of the content in Zendesk
+• The "Updated at" field holds the date of the last update of the content or the content metadata in Zendesk.

-Filtering content
+Filtering and sorting content

 Items in the list have pagination.
 You can change the page size using the dropdown displayed under the content list and navigate through the different pages using the left and right arrows located in the same area under the content list.